navcoin/navcoin/doc/bech32-mod-gen-poly.md

 ```

 ### 2. Calculating false-positive error rates for each polynomial
-To calculate the set of candidate polynomials, we used [crccollide.cpp](https://github.com/sipa/ezbase32/blob/master/crccollide.cpp) which is developed by Bitcoin developers compiled with the default parameters as in:
+To calculate the set of candidate polynomials, we used [crccollide.cpp](https://github.com/sipa/ezbase32/blob/master/crccollide.cpp) developed by Bitcoin developers compiled with the default parameters as in:

 ```bash
 $ g++ ezbase32/crccollide.cpp -o crccollide -lpthread -O3